 The National Transportation Safety Board has advocated for the use of collision avoidance technology for some time.
 In a recent report, the NTSB has once again advanced the idea that these systems should be standard equipment on all vehicles.
 The report suggests that thousands of deaths and injuries each year could be prevented with the […]

-Rapoport Law Offices, P.C., Files Medical Malpractice Lawsuit Against Chicago-Area Hospital For Causing Baby’s Traumatic Brain Injury
+Rapoport Sims Perry & VanOverloop, P.C., Files Medical Malpractice Lawsuit Against Chicago-Area Hospital For Causing Baby’s Traumatic Brain Injury

 Addressing the Problem of Aggressive Driving